Configuration

 A .crabboxignore file at the repo root appends to sync.exclude.
 See Sync for the matcher rules.

-#Env Forwarding
+#Env forwarding

 env: